aikatz/sketch-city/docs/finalrobotdesign.md

 The first step is designing a cutom robot where to choose a new chassis and drivetrain.
 For the chassis frame, we dicided to use a symmetric hexagonal shape, to accomodate for the the orthogonal symmetery of the maze structure.
 The intention was to design a robot that was a long as it was wide considringt the robot would have to make 90 and 180 degree turns ina confiened maze width.
 Next for our drivetrain, we knew we wanted a fast robot, which meant faster servos/acutarors or larger wheels.
 Orginially, we 3D pritned large, lightwerigth cusotm wheels for the original servos.
 Eventually we bought high speed continuos rotation servos, whic had 3x the top RPM as the original servos.
 After having linefollwoing code with the old servos, when switching to the fast servos line following became very difficulto to tune due to the lwo resolution of the servo speed.
 Essentially, the servos combined with the large wheels were to fast and thr obot would overreact and move off the line.
 Ine the end we stuck with our orignial servos and the large wheels, in order to not have to deal more servo control resolution.
 Custom 3D printed servo mounts were used to fix the servos between two laser0cutt chassis plates.

 Once we had a custom chassis down, we created an indepent power supply for the driveline usinga  9V battery and 5V linear regualtor.
-This was necessary because throughout the first few labs we ahd a recurrign issue of the arudino restarting in the middle of its movemetn.
-We later deduced this was dudeo to high back-emfs cause by the servos quick acceleartions.
-BY providing the servos with a power supply indepentenf othe arudino's the voltage spike cannot cause the arudino to restart.
-As a result.
-We used the folowing ciruit to establish an indendent power supply for our drivetrain.
+This was necessary because throughout the first few labs we ahd a recurrign issue of the arudino restarting in the middle of its movement.
+We later deduced this was due to high back-emmfs caused by the servo's quick accelearations.
+By providing the servos with a power supply indepentent of the Arduino's, the voltage spike cannot cause the Arduino to restart.
+As a result, we used the following circuit to establish an indendent power supply for our drivetrain.

 After seeing the poor quality and performance of the mid-range IR sensors for wall detection, we chose to buy more accruate sensors.
 The orginial IR sensors outputted analog values whose range was not directly proportional to the distance.
 In fact, tow different ranges could output the same analog value.
 For this reason as well as our limited number of analog input pins, we choose the VL6180X Time of Flight Distance Ranging Sensor for wall detection.
 These sensors resulted in much higher accruacy and freed up analog pins for treasure detection and line following.
 We 3D printed a mount to hold all three ranging sensors above the plane of the wheels 90 degrees apart.
 This sensor stand was specially designed for integration of the wall sensors, IR sensors, microhpone, and power distritbution and IR amplifier protoboards.
 The stand has a pocket for the microphone to be embedded above all other sensors to easily hear the starting tone.
 It also has arms that extend below the wall sensors to hold the IR photodiodes used for treasure detection as close to thre walls as possible without falsely trigering the wall sensors.
 Finally, the stand was supported by two posts, which had rails in them to hold protoboards for I2C, power distribution, and treasure sensors amplifcation.
 The treause sensors extension arms were designed to place the IR photodiodes at the same height as other treasures, 4cm above the ground.
 Additonally the extension arms are able to pivot to properly align the IR sensors to face the treasure.